What Is an Ultrasound?

-An abdominal ultrasound is a safe and painless test that uses sound waves to make images of the abdomen (belly).
+An abdominal ultrasound uses sound waves to make images of the abdomen (belly).

-During the examination, an ultrasound machine sends sound waves into the abdominal area and images are recorded on a computer.
-The black-and-white images show the internal structures of the abdomen, such as the appendix, intestines, liver, gall bladder, pancreas, spleen, kidneys, and urinary bladder.
+An ultrasound machine sends sound waves into the abdominal area and images are recorded on a computer.
+The black-and-white images show internal structures such as the appendix, intestines, liver, gall bladder, pancreas, spleen, kidneys, and bladder.

-Doctors order an abdominal ultrasound when they’re concerned about symptoms such as abdominal pain, repeated vomiting, abnormal liver or kidney function tests, or a swollen belly.
-Abdominal ultrasound tests can show the size of the abdominal organs and can help evaluate injuries to or diseases of the abdominal organs.
+Doctors order an abdominal ultrasound when they’re concerned about symptoms such as belly pain, repeated vomiting, abnormal liver or kidney function tests, or a swollen belly.
+The tests can show them the size of the abdominal organs and help them check for injuries to or diseases of the organs.

-- abdominal masses such as tumors, cysts, or abscesses
+- masses such as tumors, cysts, or abscesses

 - abnormal fluid in the abdomen

 Doctors can also use an abdominal scan to guide them during procedures such as needle biopsies or catheter insertion.

 A complete ultrasound of the abdomen checks all the abdominal organs.
 A limited ultrasound checks one or multiple organs, but not all.